I would like to welcome you to College Career Pathways at Asnuntuck Community College.

 Policies for CCP Students

 Students participating in ACC's CCP program are considered to be Asnuntuck Community College (ACC) students.
-Those students applying to earn credit for their Chemistry and/or math course must earn a minimum score of 65 on the elementary algebra portion of the Accuplacer placement test.
+Those students applying to earn credit for certain Chemistry and/or all math courses must earn a minimum score of 65 on the elementary algebra portion of the Accuplacer placement test.
 This test will be offered to students prior to their enrolling in the course.
 Please check with your high school guidance department on how you can take the test.

 Students are able to add/drop CCP approved classes through October 5th for classes taken in the fall and by February 20th for classes beginning in January.
 Students that opt to drop a class can still remain in their high school class but will be opting out of the CCP Program and the eligibility for college credit on an Asnuntuck transcript.
+A withdrawal period is available until April.
 Students participating in ACC's CCP course for MAT 137 will be required to take Asnuntuck's final exam in order to be eligible for college credit.

 CCP Application Material: